JanLahmann/Fun-with-Quantum/README.md

-# "Fun with Quantum"
+# Fun with Quantum
-Is a growing colletion of Jupyter notebooks that highlight specific aspects of Quantum Computing that are interesting and/or fun.
+"Fun with Quantum" is a growing colletion of Jupyter notebooks that highlight specific aspects of Quantum Computing that are interesting and/or fun.

 Currently, it contains:
 1. Quantum Coin Game